aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/passover/7th-day-pesach/shirat-hayam-the-song-of-the-sea.html.md

 <body>
 Title: שירת הים | Shirat haYam :: the Song of the Sea (Exodus 15:1-19)<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=6587">http://opensiddur.org/?p=6587</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=6587">http://opensiddur.org/?p=6587</a>
 <p />
 <hr />